kakairesteven/Mak2023-2024/README.md

 # Mak2023-2024
-This projects aims to analyze a university admission data for Makerere University, the premier and oldest university in East Africa.
+This project aims to analyze a university admission data for Makerere University, the premier and oldest university in East Africa.
 The analysis is for learning purposes and aims to teach data analysis using Pandas and Python.

 # Objectives